BY-LAWS of Cornerstone Church of the Assemblies of God As amended on March 19, 2017

 Section 4.
 Qualifications of Officers

 - Lead Pastor: The Lead Pastor must hold valid credentials with The General Council of the Assemblies of God in Springfield, Missouri.

 - Church Board of Deacons: A person’s life and character must pass certain criteria before qualifying to serve as a Deacon.
 The Scriptures dictate the qualifications in the principles shown in Acts 6 and I Timothy 3.

 A Board Member:

-- Must have been a lay member of the local congregation for at least one year.
+- Must have been a lay member of an Assembly of God congregation for at least one year.

 - Must be an honest individual of good reputation.

 - Must be in a spiritual ministry, filled with the Holy Spirit according to Acts 2:4 and continuing to be filled (Ephesians 5:18).

 - Is required to make decisions in practical and temporal matters, as well as give support to the Lead Pastor in spiritual matters.
 Therefore, sound direction and wise counsel require wisdom.

 - Must be steadfast and serious.